 These proceedings are also noteworthy because of their varying penalties.
 Each of Raytheon and Secure submitted an offer of settlement in anticipation of an enforcement proceeding, and agreed to a cease-and-desist order barring it from future violations of Regulation FD and §13(a) of the Exchange Act.
 Siebel did the same in the 2002 action, and also agreed to pay a fine of \$250,000 as part of its settlement.
 Both Schering-Plough and Richard Kogan, its CEO, also agreed to cease-and-desist orders and to pay fines of \$1,000,000 and \$50,000, respectively.
 Office Depot, its CEO and former CFO similarly agreed to cease-and-desist orders; the company also agreed to pay a fine of \$1,000,000 and each executive agreed to a fine of \$50,000.
 Flowserve and its CEO agreed to cease-and-desist orders and fines of \$350,000 and \$50,000, respectively, and Flowserve's Director of Investor Relations agreed to a cease-anddesist order.
-Senetek agreed to a cease-and-desist order without admitting or denying the SEC's findings, and, according to the order, the SEC took no action against any individual at Senetek and imposed no monetary penalty because of remedial acts promptly taken by Senetek and the cooperation it provided to the staff.
-The SEC elected not to bring an enforcement action against Motorola or its senior officials because those officials sought in-house counsel's advice, which, although erroneous, was given in good faith.
-The SEC cautioned, however, that reliance on counsel may not provide a successful defense in future cases, especially in light of the Section
+Senetek agreed to a cease-and-desist order without admitting or denving the SEC's findings, and, according to the order, the SEC took no action against any individual at Senetek and imposed no monetary penalty because of remedial acts promptly taken by Senetek and the cooperation it provided to the staff.80 The SEC elected not to bring an enforcement action against Motorola or its senior officials because those officials sought in-house counsel's advice, which, although erroneous, was given in good faith.
+The SEC cautioned, however, that reliance on counsel may not provide a successful defense in future cases, especially in light of the Section 21(a) report issued in connection with the Motorola proceeding, and that the availability of this defense will depend on the facts and circumstances of each case.81

-&lt;sup>79 Although the former CFO in the Black proceeding agreed to a settlement comprised of a \$25,000 civil penalty and a bar against future violations of Regulation FD, the SEC determined not to bring charges against American Commercial Lines itself due in part to its extraordinary cooperation with the SEC.
+Although the former CFO in the Black proceeding agreed to a settlement comprised of a \$25,000 civil penalty and a bar against future violations of Regulation FD, the SEC determined not to bring charges against American Commercial Lines itself due in part to its extraordinary cooperation with the SEC.
 The SEC indicated that it was not bringing charges against the issuer because: (i) prior to the selective disclosure, the issuer had cultivated an environment of compliance by providing Regulation FD training and implementing appropriate policies and controls designed to prevent violations; (ii) the CFO alone was responsible for the violation and he acted outside the control systems established by the issuer; (iii) the issuer acted promptly to correct the selective disclosure once it was discovered, filing a Form 8-K with the SEC on Monday afternoon; (iv) the issuer reported the selective disclosure to the SEC staff the day after it was discovered and provided extraordinary cooperation with the staff's investigation; and (v) the issuer took remedial steps to address the improper conduct, including by adopting additional controls to prevent a repetition of similar conduct.
 SEC v.
 Black, S.D.
 Ind.
 Case No. 09-CV-0128 (Sept.
 24, 2009); In re Black, SEC, Admin.
 Proc.
 File No. 3-13625 (Sept.
 24, 2009); SEC Files Settled Regulation FD Charges Against Former Chief Financial Officer, SEC Litigation Release No. 21222 (Sept.
 24, 2009).